 - Walk-a-thon flyer templates: a great way to promote your event & inform your local community.

 - Sample Press Release for Walk-a-thon: A great way to spread awareness for free is to send out a press release to local media.
 This article provides guidelines for writing a release, what information to include and a sample download.

-Remember with any fundraising campaign where pledges are collected, a good portion of your success will lie in the success of individual participants.
-It’s like having an entire army out there raising awareness of your cause and collecting donations from their individual networks.
+With any peer-to-peer fundraising campaign where donations and pledges are collected, a good portion of your success will lie in the success of your individual participants to raise money for your organization.
+It’s like having an entire army out there raising awareness and funds for your cause and collecting donations from their individual networks.
 So, why not provide them with the tools they need to succeed?